-So let us say, just for arguments sake, you are a demented control freak with a gang of others like yourself, you are born into families who through the generations have also believed in the same control get rich kind of thing.
+So let us say, just for arguments sake, you are a demented control freak with a gang of others like yourself, you are born into families who through the generations have also believed in the same control mechanic of get rich at any expense kind of thing.
 Over some possible 7000 years, this group of families has infiltrated nations and used them to attack other nations, selling all sides the weaponry and supplying the mercenary forces gathered in the many campaigns into foreign lands.
-In using war as a means to create a threat and saviour mentality, this group of families has ensured they control the means of production of all needs of all nations they have secured their secret dictatorships in order they can hide behind emperors, monarchs, and in the later centuries, governments and military regimes.
+In using war as a means to create a threat and saviour mentality, this group of families has ensured they control the means of production of all needs of all nations they have secured their secret dictatorships in order they can hide behind emperors, monarchs, and in the later centuries, incorporated governments and military regimes.

-As nations fell before them, they would set up systems interdependent upon the resources they control, they flood the populations with addictive substances, tea, coffee, alcohol, tobacco, sugar, etc and today technology and fashion, to ensure a constant supply of exchange going their way and to fund there’re ever expanding empire to further entrap man into purchasing their goods and services.
+As nations fell before them, they would set up systems interdependent upon the resources they control, they flood the populations with addictive substances, opium, tea, coffee, alcohol, tobacco, sugar, etc and today technology and fashion, to ensure a constant supply of exchange going their way and to fund there’re ever expanding empire, to further entrap man into purchasing their goods and services.
 The final act in shifting the trade rules of Admiralty commerce onto the lands required the rules of the naval empire to carry over man, for this they required River Banks to place all the loot of the people within, what the people of their day failed to understand, was the fact the loot of which they spoke would be paper, an I owe You, pushing trade away from of goods for goods to the acceptance of paper notes and contracts which required a referee, a judge to arbitrate dispute.

 The laws of the land gave the people the rights against claims by the wealthy, the crown and the state, they saw people as the nation and so the Jury was the judge.
 Pushing statutes against the people would be overruled by the rights of the common law, the rules the people had consented to be governed by, setting authorities in place under oath to enforce those rules according to law.
 The rules of commerce are not law, in order for statute rules to take the force of law, a contract would have to be achieved with those you wish to be governed by the statutes, and given the offices enforcing law on the land are bound by their oath only to the enforcement of common law, the statute legislation would require its own private court system with its own private security.
 Welcome to G4s a domestic division of the private army of a fraudulent monarch, Blair Atholl.